Police hiring in focus as Seattle City Hall budget deliberations near finish line

 A package of council changes proposed last week by budget chairperson Teresa Mosqueda would make other trims.

-First, the package would eliminate several dozen officer positions that the Police Department doesn’t expect to fill, per hiring and attrition projections.
+First, the package would eliminate several dozen more officer positions that the Police Department doesn’t expect to fill, per hiring and attrition projections.
 The department expects to hire 114 officers, lose 89 and average 1,357.

 In addition, Mosqueda’s package enlarges the overtime cuts in Durkan’s plan and would request 35 out-of-order layoffs.
 While a city rule requires new officers to be laid off first, the council wants the Police Department to seek an exception that would allow officers with disciplinary records to be laid off first.
 Such layoffs would involve union bargaining.